Teardown (video game): Previews

-Release
+Reviews

-Teardown received "generally favorable reviews", according to the review aggregator website Metacritic, which calculated a weighted average rating of 80/100 based on nineteen critic reviews.
-Clayton, who reviewed the game for PC Gamer, labelled the game "the most creative sandbox platform since Garry's Mod and an "endlessly delightful destruction sandbox".
+Teardown received "generally favorable reviews" on all platforms, according to the review aggregator website Metacritic, which calculated weighted average ratings of 80/100 for personal computers, 78/100 for the PlayStation 5, and 85/100 for the Xbox Series X/S. Clayton, who reviewed the game for PC Gamer, labelled the game "the most creative sandbox platform since Garry's Mod and an "endlessly delightful destruction sandbox".
 Stefania Netti of Eurogamer.it similarly called it "the interactive fulcrum par excellence, that twisted gratification that never tires".
 Dawid Biel of CD-Action described interactions with fires, explosions, and destruction of large structures as "mesmerising".
 Teardown's physics were praised as "superb" by GameSpot's Alessandro Barbosa, who felt that "the chaotic nature of its physics are a consistent source of joy".
-Game Rants Dwayne Jenkins regarded the game a "technical marvel" with "a startling amount of detail" in its physics.
-However, Netti and Annika Menzel of PC Games lamented that buildings could remain unrealistically supported by very few blocks.
+However, Netti and Annika Menzel of PC Games lamented that buildings could remain unrealistically supported by very few voxels.
 Benjamin Schmädig of Eurogamer.de cited this as a stark contrast to the ease with which some materials could be destroyed.
-John Cantees of GamingBolt found the interactions with some objects "finicky" and lamented "floaty" controls while jumping, while Jenkins faulted poor controls for vehicles.
+John Cantees of GamingBolt found the interactions with some objects "finicky" and criticised "floaty" controls while jumping.

 Cantees found the voxel art style apt for the game and its destruction-based gameplay.
-Jenkins wrote that it was "deceptively beautiful" and Biel regarded it "extremely visually attractive".
+Biel regarded it "extremely visually attractive".
 Chris Jarrard reviewed Teardown for Shacknews and called the game "an absolute stunner", citing its use of ray tracing for lighting, shadows, and reflections, bounce lighting, ambient occlusion, and diffuse reflections.
 He further believed that the fire propagation exceeded that of his prior favourite, Far Cry 2.
+The PlayStation 5 version was applauded for its performance by Push Square's Christian Kobza, Digital Foundry's Alex Battaglia, and Multiplayer.it's Francesco Serino.
+Mohd Usaid of GamingBolt noted how the PC-centric user interface had been poorly adapted for the platform.

 Barbosa criticised the pace of upgrades in the campaign, feeling that it hindered the "ability to tear maps apart in entertaining ways" and prevented drastic changes in mission objectives.
-Menzel cited monotony in returning to the same maps with different objectives.
-In contrast, Jason Coles of NME found satisfaction in finding new shortcuts on previously played levels after unlocking the planks.
+Kobza similarly felt that the first half of the game had too little variety of mission objectives, although the second half performed better in that regard.
+Menzel cited monotony in returning to the same maps with different mission objectives.
+In contrast, Jason Coles of NME found satisfaction in discovering new shortcuts on previously played levels after unlocking the planks.
 Jarrard exclaimed that completing a mission with only seconds left was "a legitimate rush".
-Jenkins considered the campaign's narrative unnecessary, especially due to a lack of voiced dialogue and missing ability to meet the characters in the game.
-Jarrard said the story was "paper-thin".

-Barbosa felt that the challenge modes had no lasting appeal, while Clayton bemoaned a lack of multiplayer and found the modding scene to be the game's "enduring lifeblood".
+Barbosa felt that the challenge modes had no lasting appeal.
+Clayton, Kobza, and Pure Xbox's PJ O'Reilly bemoaned a lack of a multiplayer component, while O'Reilly additionally lamented the limited availability of mods on consoles.
+She considered the modding scene to be the game's "enduring lifeblood" and believed that it made Teardown a spiritual successor to Garry's Mod.
 Coles similarly believed that mods would be Teardown's legacy.
-Jenkins, Menzel, and Netti warned of possible motion sickness, and Cantees faulted an inconsistent performance.
+Menzel and Netti warned of possible motion sickness, and Cantees faulted an inconsistent performance.
 Schmädig found the game's gamepad support cumbersome.